-In her most recent role as superintendent in Federal Way Public Schools, Dr. Campbell leads multiple efforts to improve achievement for ALL scholars at every school.
+In her most recent role as superintendent in Federal Way Public Schools (FWPS), Dr. Campbell leads multiple efforts to improve achievement for ALL scholars at every school.
 Core to these efforts is ensuring every scholar has a highly skilled, culturally responsive teacher, a caring and supportive environment and the best standards-aligned curriculum.

-Receiving her doctoral degree and superintendent’s certification from Washington State University, Dr. Campbell also holds a Masters in Curriculum and Instruction, a principal certification from Eastern Washington University, and a Bachelor of Science in Elementary Education from Minot State University in Minot, North Dakota.
+Receiving her doctoral degree and superintendent’s certification from Washington State University, Dr. Campbell also holds a Masters in Curriculum and Instruction, a principal certification from Eastern Washington University, and a Bachelor’s of Science in Elementary Education from Minot State University in Minot, North Dakota.
 Additionally, she attended the Harvard Institute for Superintendents.
-She has served as an adjunct professor in the principal and teacher certification programs at Washington State University, Seattle University and Gonzaga University demonstrating her commitment to growing future teacher and principal leaders.
+She has served as an adjunct professor in the principal and teacher certification programs at University of Washington, Washington State University, Seattle University and Gonzaga University demonstrating her commitment to growing future teacher and principal leaders.

 What is Your Vision?

 Dr. Campbell has received multiple awards and professional recognitions as an educational leader over the years.

-- 2017 keynote speaker at the University of Washington Center for Educational Leadership Summer Leadership Institute regarding systems work focused on the improvement of student learning.
+- 2017 keynote speaker at the University of Washington Center for Educational Leadership Summer Leadership Institute regarding systems work focused on the improvement of student learning

-- 2017 panel discussion on entry plans at the JG Consulting Career Summit.
+- 2017 panel discussion on entry plans at the JG Consulting Career Summit

-- 2017 presentation on policy governance at the AWSP/WASA/WSSDA Equity Conference.
+- 2017 presentation on policy governance at the AWSP/WASA/WSSDA Equity Conference

-- 2016 and 2017 presentations on entry plans and organizational strategic plans at the WASA Women in Leadership Conference.
+- 2016 and 2017 presentations on entry plans and organizational strategic plans at the WASA Women in Leadership Conference

-- 2016 presentation on effective board/superintendent teams and superintendent entry plans for the WSSDA Annual Conference.
+- 2016 presentation on effective board/superintendent teams and superintendent entry plans for the WSSDA Annual Conference

-- 2014 presentation on practices of highly effective principal supervisors at AASA Conference.
+- 2014 presentation on practices of highly effective principal supervisors at AASA Conference

-- 2012 State keynote speaker for ASCD.
+- 2012 state keynote speaker for ASCD